Zuccarello, Rangers beat Canadiens 3-1 to reach East semis - News 12 Now

 Montreal finished 0 for 3 on the power play, while New York converted its lone chance.

-Looking to avoid elimination, the Canadiens came out aggressive in the first period.
-Montreal outshot New York 11-6, though half of the Rangers’ shots came in the last 1:15 of the period.
+The Canadiens came out aggressive in the first period and had an 11-6 edge on shots, though half of the Rangers’ attempts came in the last 1:15 of the period.

 Alexander Radulov tussled with Rangers captain Ryan McDonagh in front of the Canadiens goal about 5 minutes in.
 As that cleared up, Canadiens captain Max Pacioretty and New York rookie Jimmy Vesey dropped gloves and exchanged punches.
 The latter duo each received seven minutes of penalties.